Board Member Representatives

 Brian McBride is Technical Director of Identity at BlackBerry where he is responsible for the development of a number of key initiatives related to mobile identity and authentication.
 Mr. McBride is the architect of BlackBerry Identity, the global scale Web and mobile identity platform used daily by millions of BlackBerry users and developers.
 He is currently focused on creating solutions for convenient, usable, secure and privacy enhancing strong authentication for the ¨internet of things.¨ Prior to BlackBerry, Mr. McBride worked for a number of startups and large companies including Alcatel–Lucent, Newbridge Networks, Sedona Networks, Ceyba and Motorola creating and leading various teams for new ventures and early stage technologies.
 Mr. McBride is a computer science graduate from the University of Toronoto with a passion for software development and computing theory that started with writing his first game for the commodore 64.

-Mr. Hong is Vice President at CrucialTec and responsible for new business incubation, developing strategic partnerships, and the marketing of new IT-related products for smart phones.
+Mr. Hong is President at CrucialTec, USA Inc. and responsible for new business incubation, developing strategic partnerships, and the marketing of new IT-related products for smart phones.
 Prior to CrucialTec, Mr. Hong worked at Samsung Electronics Co.
 Ltd., holding key roles in business analysis, purchasing, R&D planning, venture capital investments at the corporate office and in Samsung's Japan office.

 As Vice–President of Authentication & Decision Infrastructure Solutions at Discover Financial Services, Daniel Almenara is responsible for customer authentication strategy and decision infrastructure capabilities across Discover's business lines.
 He is entrusted to develop Discover's risk infrastructure to manage customer risk and the authentication framework that improves customer experience while enhancing the security of the on–line and off–line interactions with Discover customers.
 Prior to joining Discover in July 2013, Mr. Almenara was a global client consultant at Experian and spent more than 20 years in global risk management, operations and fraud prevention roles at American Express.